akhilesh1566/foxo_knowledge_assistant/README.md

 ## Overview

-The Autogen Knowledge Assistant is a Proof of Concept (POC) AI agent designed to answer questions using internal company documents (PDFs, md and txt) and external tools.
+The Autogen Knowledge Assistant is a AI agent designed to answer questions using internal company documents (PDFs, md and txt) and external tools.
 It leverages Retrieval-Augmented Generation (RAG) for document-based queries and can also perform calculations and web searches.
 The agent is built using Python, AutoGen for multi-agent orchestration, LangChain for RAG components, and Streamlit for a simple web interface.

 ## Setup Instructions